-One of the definitions of the word inspiration in Mirriam-Webster is “The Act of Drawing In”.
-I really like this, because it reminds me of the importance for each of us of intentionally finding goodness in this world and paying attention to it.
-We are at risk, otherwise, of being harmed by the constant onslaught of difficult news, social media noise, internal and external pressures we live under, and so on.
+One of the definitions of the word inspiration in Mirriam-Webster is “the act of drawing in”.
+I really like this, because it reminds me of the importance for each of us of intentionally finding goodness in this world and paying attention to it—of “drawing it in” and using it as a source of energy to get us through our day.

 People can find inspiration in many ways, such as being in nature, going for a walk or hike, volunteering time to help someone, setting a challenge for themselves and meeting it, or engaging with one’s spiritual community.